RaphaelIsaiah/freeCodeCamp-Journey/JavaScript Algorithms and Data Structures/Certification and Practice Projects/Learn Recursion By Building a Decimal to Binary Converter/README.md

 Now that b() has executed, pop it off the call stack.
 Then, update your mock call to a() to the following: a(): returns "freeCodeCamp " + "is awesome!"
 Finally, a() returns the concatenated string "freeCodeCamp is awesome!".
 Pop a() off the top of the call stack.

+While that's a simple example, it demonstrates how the call stack steps through your code and calls multiple functions.
+Now it's time to jump into recursion, and see how the call stack fits into the picture.
+Now you'll create a function that will count down from a given number to zero using recursion.
+The first thing you need to do is log the current value of number to the console to act as the countdown.

+A recursive function is a function that calls itself over and over.
+But you have to be careful because you can easily create an infinite loop.
+That's where the base case comes in.
+The base case is when the function stops calling itself, and it is a good idea to write it first.

+Since your countdown() function will count down from a given number to zero, the base case is when the number parameter is equal to 0.
+Then it should return to break out of its recursive loop.
+Use an if statement to check if number is equal to 0.
+If it is, use the return keyword to break out of the function.
+Recursive functions also have a recursive case, which is where the function calls itself.
+First, convert your if statement into an if...else statement.

+When writing the recursive case, you need to remember two things:
+-What is the base case?
+-What is the least amount of work you need to do to get closer to the base case?
+Since the base case is when number is equal to 0, you need to call countdown() again while also lowering the value of number by 1.
+Inside the else block, call countdown() and pass it number - 1 as an argument.
+Now you should see a countdown from 3 to 0, followed by Reached base case, and a count from 1 to 3.
+This is because, after the recursive loop is finished, the function will continue to execute the code after the recursive call.
+This is why you see Reached base case before the count from 1 to 3.